QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 QiD vs Passkeys - how do the two compare?

-How much does QiD cost?
+How much does the technology cost?

 What is Neuromorphic Computing?